OpenStackOnRaPi/ostackinstall/README.md

    * make sure password authentication for ssh access is enabled (the instructions given below fit this authentication method)
    * it is recommended to set host name, user name and password as you will use afterwards in Kolla-Ansible playbooks.
 In the examples below, we set "ubuntu" for both the user name and password, and use the convention ost01, ost02, ... to set Raspbbery Pi host name.

 2. After switching on the RPis, SSH to each of them using the credentials from step 1 above.
 Their IP addresses can be found in the management panel of your local router (in our lab setup, check the ```Device list``` panel in the Linksys router GUI).
-These addresses are one-timers - they will be later overwritten by fixed addresses when we will configure network setup on each RPi host.
+These addresses are one-time use and will later be overwritten with persistent (fixed) addresses during network configuration on each RPi host.

 **Execute steps 3-9 for each RPi**